Tomnowell/newsite/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 </details>

+---

 ### Task 9 - Log Analysis Tools: Yara and Sigma

 In this task, we are introduced to the tool, Sigma.
 It uses Yara rules to find information in log files using pattern matching.
 We came across [Yara](https://tryhackme.com/room/yara) in the SOC 1 learning path.

+---

-*What languages does Sigma use?*
+**Q1: What languages does Sigma use?**

-> Well Sigma uses the Yara rule structure which in turn uses the .... language.
+*Well Sigma uses the Yara rule structure which in turn uses the .... language.*

 <details>